farahtemraz/NewsletterApplication/README.md

 # Yodawy Hiring Task

 This project was implemented in compliance to the requirments mentioned in Yodawy's newsletter application task document.
-The base of the project is scaffolded out from running `npx @temporalio/create@latest ./myfolder`, with the addition of extra functionalities specific for the task requirments.
+The base of the project is obtained from running `npx @temporalio/create@latest ./myfolder`, with the addition of extra functionalities specific for the task requirments.

 ### Running this project

 1. Clone the project into your local machine.
 1. Create a .env file in the root directory and paste in it the the provided .env file content sent in the submission email.
 1. In your terminal, run `temporal server start-dev` to start [Temporal Server](https://github.com/temporalio/cli/#installation) and leave it running.
+It is supposed to run on `http://localhost:8233/`
 1. In another shell, run `npm install` to install dependencies.
 1. Then run `npm run start.watch` to start the Worker and leave it running.
 1. If you want to run the newsletter automation workflow only once and immediately, run `npm run workflow` in another shell to run the Workflow Client.